oslabs-beta/Kafkasocks/README.md

 `npm install kafka-socks`

-Once installed, you can now require on your server the modules necessary to implement Kafka Socks:
+Once installed, you can now require the modules necessary to implement Kafka Socks:

 `import { Confluent, Consumer, Subject } from 'kafka-socks';`